Madonna: 2017–2021: Move to Lisbon and Madame X

-Madonna and Missy Elliott provided guest vocals on Dua Lipa's single "Levitating", from Lipa's 2020 remix album Club Future Nostalgia.
-She also started work on a film biopic about her life, which she intended to direct.
-Erin Cressida Wilson and Diablo Cody worked on the script at various points and Julia Garner was cast as Madonna before the project was postponed.
-Madonna released Madame X, a documentary film chronicling the tour of the same name, on Paramount+ in October 2021.
+In April 2020, Madonna announced financial contributions to the COVID-19 Therapeutics Accelerator, led by the Bill & Melinda Gates Foundation, the Wellcome Trust, and Mastercard, and donated an additional $1 million to vaccine research.
+A month later, Madonna revealed she had tested positive for coronavirus antibodies.
+She and Missy Elliott contributed guest vocals to Dua Lipa's single "Levitating", featured on Lipa's 2020 remix album Club Future Nostalgia.
+Madonna then began developing a biographical film about her life, which she planned to direct.
+Screenwriters Erin Cressida Wilson and Diablo Cody worked on the script at different stages, and actress Julia Garner was cast in the lead role before the project was postponed, and ultimately scrapped over budgeting and casting disagreements with Universal Pictures.
+In October 2021, Madonna released Madame X, a documentary film about her concert tour of the same name, through Paramount+.